PKief/git-cli-utils/README.md

 - ⚡ **Git Aliases** – Setup shortcuts for faster workflows
 - ✨ **Smart Highlighting** – Visual feedback for exact and fuzzy matches
 - 🎯 **Command Discovery** – Interactive menu to explore all features
+- 🛠 **Configurable Editor Integration** – Configure a preferred editor and auto-open new worktrees
+- 🌳 **Worktree Management** – Create parallel environments from branches, commits, or remotes

 ## Quick Start